k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

-- [ ] Verify that you at least one app entry at the apps csv
+- [ ] Verify that there is at least one app entry in the apps.csv file.

 ## Best Practices

 * **Cache utilization** — in the LLMConst actor, locate the dynamic system prompt information at the end.
-This will enable the usage of cache mechanism at the LLM providers, for saving input tokens.
-This mechanism reuses the latest system prompts, where any dyanmic information breaks it.
+This allows LLM providers to use their cache mechanism for storing input tokens.
+This mechanism reuses the latest system prompts; however, any dynamic information will break it.